JanosDS/switchfully/10-programming-fundamentals-java/20-oop/10-objects-and-classes/21-classes/src/main/java/basic/codelab01/README.md

 ## Encapsulation

 Make sure you properly encapsulate these instance variables.
-They should not only be visible and thus usable inside the Alien class, not outside.
+They should only be visible and thus usable inside the Alien class, not outside.

 ## A Class to Execute